David-OConnor/stm32-hal/README.md

 - The DMA2 peripheral is unimplemented
 - H7 BDMA and MDMA unimplemented
 - Only bxCAN is implemented - the fdCAN used on newer families is unimplemented
-- USB unimplemented for H7
 - USART interrupts unimplemented on F4
-- H7 clock default is suitable for 400MHz and 480MHz variants only.
 - PWM input unimplemented
 - CRC unimplemented for L5, F4, G0, and G4
 - High-resolution timers (HRTIM), Low power timers (LPTIM), and low power usart (LPUSART) unimplemented